Sagrada Família: Spires

 Gaudí's original design calls for a total of eighteen spires, representing in ascending order of height the Twelve Apostles, (Note: Note: the two Apostles who are also Evangelists are left out and replaced by St. Paul and also St. Barnabas.) the four Evangelists, the Virgin Mary, and, tallest of all, Jesus Christ.
-Thirteen spires had been completed as of 2023, corresponding to four apostles at the Nativity façade, four apostles at the Passion façade, the four Evangelists, and the Virgin Mary.
+Fourteen spires have been completed as of 2026, corresponding to four apostles at the Nativity façade, four apostles at the Passion façade, the four Evangelists, the Virgin Mary, and Jesus Christ.

 The Evangelists' spires are surmounted by sculptures of their traditional symbols: a winged bull (Saint Luke), a winged man (Saint Matthew), an eagle (Saint John), and a winged lion (Saint Mark).
-The central spire of Jesus Christ is to be surmounted by a giant cross; its total height (172.5 m) will be less than that of Montjuïc hill in Barcelona, as Gaudí believed that his creation should not surpass God's.
+The central spire of Jesus Christ is surmounted by a giant cross; its total height (172.5 m) is less than that of Montjuïc hill in Barcelona, as Gaudí believed that his creation should not surpass God's.
 The lower spires are surmounted by communion hosts with sheaves of wheat and chalices with bunches of grapes, representing the Eucharist.
 Plans call for tubular bells to be placed within the spires, driven by the force of the wind, and driving sound down into the interior of the church.
 Gaudí performed acoustic studies to achieve the appropriate acoustic results inside the temple.
-However, only one bell is currently in place.
+However, as of 2004, only one bell was in place.

-The completion of the Jesus Christ spire will make Sagrada Família the tallest church building in the world—11 m taller than the current record-holder, Ulm Minster, which is 161.5 m at its highest point.

 On 29 November 2021, a 7 m twelve-pointed illuminated crystal star was installed on one of the main towers of the basilica dedicated to the Virgin Mary.